The Ultimate guide to LinkedIn industry list

 • Webinars.

-As you may know, LinkedIn is not made for job-search only anymore.
-Indeed, you can sell product and gain more visibility.
-LinkedIn has understood that and has decided to offer to its users the possibility to target people.
-So you can make many searches in order to find a good list of prospects.
+As you may know, LinkedIn is not only for job search anymore.
+You can also sell products and gain more visibility.
+LinkedIn has understood that and has decided to offer its users the possibility to target people in order to find a good list of prospects.

-So you have the possibility to find clients throught advertising by targeting their industry.
+You have the possibility to find clients through advertising by targeting their industry.
 You can include or exclude some industries.
-This is completely up to you.
+The choice is yours.

 How to use LinkedIn ads with LinkedIn Sectors?

 LinkedIn Ads allows you to target specific audiences based on various criteria, including industry or sector.
-How to do it ?
-Stay with us 👇:
+Here’s how to do it👇:

-• Log in to your LinnkedIn Ads account and create a new campaign.
+• Log in to your LinkedIn Ads account and create a new campaign.

 • Select your campaign objective and choose your ad format.